 Like owner-occupied homes and long-term leases, Airbnb rentals have neighbors.
 And those neighbors aren’t always thrilled to live near a short-term vacation rental property.
-Research consistently shows that short-term-rental neighbors worry about one thing more than any other: noise.
+Industry research consistently shows that short-term-rental neighbors worry about one thing more than any other: noise.
 In fact, neighbor concern about noise ranks higher than concerns about parking, trash, smoking or general safety.

 When guest noise is a problem (and sometimes even when it’s not) neighbors are likely to complain.
 They may complain directly to the rental’s guests, or they may contact law enforcement or security to intervene.
 They may also lodge complaints with the rental’s property management company or owner.